-Science teachers who are approved to teach physics are high-demand teachers in NSW public schools.
+In the rapidly changing world skilled science teachers who are approved to teach physics are in high demand.

 Technological and applied studies (TAS)

-TAS teachers teach a range of subjects including agriculture, industrial technology, design and technology, engineering studies, food technology, and software design.
+Teachers need to stay up-to-date with diverse technological applications to support the dynamic learners of TAS.
+They teach a range of creative and practical subjects including agriculture, industrial technology, design and technology, engineering studies, food technology, and software design.
 Students in NSW public schools complete a mandatory technology course in Years 7 and 8.

 TAS teachers who are approved to teach design and technology in combination with engineering studies or industrial technology (timber, metal or graphics) are high-demand teachers in NSW public schools.

 Find out how you can get paid to study to become a TAS teacher in NSW public schools!

 English is taught from Kindergarten through to Year 12, and is a compulsory subject for the Higher School Certificate (HSC).
 Many English teachers also have approval to teach a related subject, such as drama or history.

 Creative and performing arts teachers generally specialise in teaching dance, drama, music, photographic and digital media, and visual arts to students in Years 7-12.

 All NSW public school students are required to study a second language in the early years of high school.
 Students in Years 7-12 can also undertake additional languages study.
 There are currently more than 30 languages available at HSC level, including Arabic, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Modern Greek, Spanish and Vietnamese.